 - If ABO identical platelets are not available, platelets from donors who are ABO plasma compatible may be used.
 This may occasionally result in suboptimal responses since platelets have a variable amount of ABO antigens, but will not cause clinically significant problems.
-In large children and adults, ABO incompatible platelets may be issued with only minimal risk of hemolysis, unless large doses of ABO incompatible platelets are transfused.
+In large children and adults, ABO-incompatible platelets may be issued with only minimal risk of hemolysis, unless large doses of ABO-incompatible platelets are transfused.
 If platelets that are ABO identical or from ABO plasma compatible donors are not available, then efforts to volume reduce or wash the platelets may be considered for neonates if the platelets are not needed urgently.
-Washing and volume reducing will require significant delays in transfusion and may alter the quantity and quality of the platelet product.
+Washing and volume reduction will require significant delays in transfusion and may alter the quantity and quality of the platelet product.

-- Because all platelet products contain a small amount of RBCs, Rh-compatible platelets should be used if possible to prevent the formation of anti-D in Rh negative individuals.
-This is particularly important for females that are pregnant or may become pregnant in the future because of the risk of hemolytic disease of the fetus and newborn due to anti-D. Risk of anti-D formation, particularly in this population, can be minimized by providing RhIG within 72 hours of exposure.
+- Because all platelet products contain a small number of RBCs, Rh-compatible platelets should be used if possible to prevent the formation of anti-D in Rh-negative individuals.
+This is particularly important for females that are pregnant or may become pregnant in the future because of the risk of hemolytic disease of the fetus and newborn due to anti-D. The risk of anti-D formation, particularly in this population, can be minimized by providing RhIG within 72 hours of exposure.
 RhIG is often offered in both intramuscular (IM) and intravenous (IV) suspensions.
-Use of IV RhIG may be considered if the amount of RhIG needed is large or the patient is at increased risk of injury from IM injections, but is not available in all institutions.
-One full standard dose of RhIG will be sufficient to cover at least 5 adult doses of pooled whole blood derived platelets or 7 doses of apheresis platelets.
-Repeat dosing depends on number of Rh-positive platelet doses received and the half-life of RhIG and may need to be considered if it has been greater than 21 days since the last dose of RhIG and additional Rh-positive platelets are to be transfused.
+Use of IV RhIG may be considered if the amount of RhIG needed is large or the patient is at increased risk of injury from IM injections but is not available in all institutions.
+One full standard dose of RhIG will be sufficient to cover at least 5 adult doses of pooled whole blood-derived platelets or 7 doses of apheresis platelets.
+Repeat dosing depends on the number of Rh-positive platelet doses received and the half-life of RhIG and may need to be considered if it has been greater than 21 days since the last dose of RhIG and additional Rh-positive platelets are to be transfused.

-- Platelet transfusions may induce formation of HLA antibodies and rarely platelet specific antibodies that may cause immune refractoriness for future transfusions, particularly for patients that require numerous platelet transfusions.
+- Platelet transfusions may induce the formation of HLA antibodies and rarely platelet-specific antibodies that may cause immune refractoriness for future transfusions, particularly for patients that require numerous platelet transfusions.
 The CCI may help determine if the patient has immune refractoriness and its calculation is described in the pharmacology section.
 Leukocyte reduction may help decrease HLA sensitization.
 Please see the leukocyte reduced blood products monograph for more complete indications of leukocyte reduced products.
-Patients with HLA or platelet specific antibodies (HPA-1a) may benefit from HLA matched or HPA-1a negative apheresis platelet transfusions if available.
+Patients with HLA or platelet-specific antibodies (HPA-1a) may benefit from HLA matched or HPA-1a negative apheresis platelet transfusions if available.
 Please see their respective monographs for complete transfusion information.

 - Patients at increased risk of TA-GVHD should receive irradiated platelet products.
 For more information regarding indications for irradiation to prevent TA-GVHD, please see the irradiated blood products monograph.
 Patients that are CMV seronegative or whose CMV status is unknown and are at increased risk of symptomatic CMV infection should receive CMV reduced risk platelets.